enricollen/enricollen.github.io/_posts/2024-06-20-Local-RAG-Chatbot.md

 ## 🚀 Future Improvements
 Here are some ideas for future improvements:
-- [ ] Add OpenAI LLM GPT model compatibility
+- [x] Add OpenAI LLM GPT models compatibility
+- [x] Add unit testing to validate the responses given by the LLM
 - [ ] Add web scraping in case none of the personal documents contain relevant info w.r.t. the query

 ## 📹 Demo Video